openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 Risk Management Activities are integrated in the software development lifecycle as described in SOP Integrated Software Development.

+When creating a first-time risk analysis for a product, Annex C of ISO 14971 should be reviewed for applicable examples.

 ### 1.2 Risk Policy and Risk Acceptability

 The following policy establishes criteria for risk acceptability following ISO 14971:2019 and ISO/TR